cindysoh/coffee_bean_recommender/README.md

 Using dataset from [Kaggle](https://www.kaggle.com/datasets/hanifalirsyad/coffee-scrap-coffeereview)

 This dataset is use to help set the base feature for this recommender.
 Thereafter, any new locally scrap data can be build upon this.
-The systems uses conten-based filtering using similarity score for tasing notes, nearest neighbour for taste ranking score and matching string value to country origin.
+The systems uses content-based filtering using similarity score for tasing notes, nearest neighbour for taste ranking score and matching string value to country origin.

 ## How it works